sidorovis/stsc.wiki.doc/Zozka-StrategyVisualizer-examples.md

 # This page shows print screens for StrategyVisualizer application.

+StrategyVisualiser is a application to draw
+1) charts for EOD on stock algorithms for selected stock (datafeed), period;
+2) charts for EOD trading strategies for selected datafeed, period.

 Image 1.
 Print Screen For On Stock Algorithm Example
 ![Image 1.
 Print Screen For On Stock Algorithm Example](https://github.com/sidorovis/stsc/blob/master/stsc.frontend.zozka/images/01.png)